 Which is better, a trail bike or an enduro bike?
 It can be daunting looking at all the different types of mountain bikes available.
 So ask yourself?
-‘Do I need a bike that is great long distances, climbing and easy descents?’ or ‘do I love getting out and smashing the downhills and slowly spinning back up?’
+‘Do I need a bike that is great for long distances, climbing and easy descents?’ or ‘do I love getting out and smashing the downhills and slowly spinning back up?’

 We’ve put together all the advantages and disadvantages of trail bikes and enduro bikes to help you decide which bike will be the best fit for you.